 Interface

-An interface is a contract component — a named, typed construct for anything that does not fit the role of a screen, view, provider, or adapter.
-It can represent a data model, a helper, a handler shape, a callable contract, or any other typed concept the system needs to name explicitly.
+An interface is a contract component — a named, typed construct for concepts that do not render UI, compute derived data, or perform I/O directly.
+It can represent a data model, a handler shape, a callable contract, or another typed concept the system needs to name explicitly.

 An interface component is distinct from the interface block that appears inside a module definition.
 The module-level interface block declares a module's API — what other modules can call or implement.
 The interface component is a construct in its own right, with its own props, state, and uses, that lives in the component layer alongside screens, views, providers, and adapters.